 - You must file with the IRS and furnish to any relevant payment recipient a report of payments subject to FATCA by March 15 of the calendar year following the year in which the amount subject to reporting was paid.
 (Forms 1042, 1042-S).

-- Since it is often unclear whether an entity is foreign or US, it is good practice to request all vendors, contractors and suppliers to complete the applicable Form W-9 or W-8 series form before making payments to them.
-Acquire certain “know your customer” documentation to demonstrate that you have no obligation to withhold from payments to non-FFI contractors, suppliers, and vendors.
+- Since it is often unclear whether an entity is foreign or U.S., it is good practice to request all vendors, contractors and suppliers to complete the applicable Form W-9 or W-8 series form before making payments to them.
+Acquire certain “know your payee” documentation to demonstrate that you have no obligation to withhold from payments to non-FFI contractors, suppliers, and vendors.

 Congress has made it more difficult for U.S. taxpayers to avoid tax on overseas accounts.
 You should review your transactions with your foreign contractors, vendors, and suppliers to ensure that you are in compliance with the provisions of FATCA now and in the future.
 If you believe that these provisions apply to your company, a deeper discussion of the requirements and reporting is likely appropriate.
-We look forward to working with you to expand on any or all of these changes further and discuss the impact of these changes on your business organization and practices.
 Please contact Steve Gallant to schedule a meeting to evaluate the compliance necessary for your particular situation or read more about our international tax services.